MARRIAGE LICENSE INFORMATION

 The bride and groom, prior to their ceremony must first obtain a properly documented marriage license.
 Following are instructions for obtaining a marriage license in Lucas County.
 For other County Probate Court Addresses, see our page "County Probate Courts".
 The following was taken from the Lucas County Probate Court Marriage License Web Page.
 If you are getting married in a County other than Lucas, contact your local County Probate Court for marriage license information.

 Hours are Monday thru Friday from 8:30 a.m. to 4:00 p.m..
 Please be advised that Fridays are normally very busy and there can be a lengthy wait.
 No appointments are taken.
-The Lucas County Probate Court is located on the second floor of the Lucas County Court House, 700 Adams Street, Toledo, Ohio 43604.
+The Lucas County Probate Court is located on the first floor of the Lucas County Court House, 700 Adams Street, Toledo, Ohio 43604.
 The office is closed on all weekends and legal Holidays including the day after Thanksgiving.
-The cost of obtaining a marriage license is $50.00 payable in cash only.
+The cost of obtaining a marriage license is $60.00 payable in cash only.

 The bride and groom must be present together in the office at the time the application is made for a marriage license.
 The legal age for obtaining a marriage license without parental consent is 18.
 Both the bride and groom must have a valid, Government Issued, picture ID, (only Driver's License, State ID card, Passport or Military ID will be accepted) and they ask that social security number be provided, but is not mandatory.
 In addition, any applicant under the age of 21 must present a certified birth certificate listing parent's names.
 If either applicant has been married previously, he or she must present a copy of the final Decree of Divorce, Dissolution or Annulment that has been signed by the Judge and filed for record with the Court.
 If the applicant is a widow or widower, a certified copy of the Death Certificate, listing applicant as surviving spouse, must be presented.
 You must be prepared to give information on all previous marriages, however you must provide proof of how your most recent marriage ended.